Conzel/zipnet/README.md

 You can get more detailed info on why we are doing everything like that at https://rustwasm.github.io/book/game-of-life/hello-world.html.

+## Testing
+As always, tests can be run via `cargo test`.
+There exist automated, randomized tests for the Rust modules that implement Python functionality to closely match their behaviour.
+They can be generated through the script by simply running the script in `scripts/generate_tests.py`.

+For this, we recommend `tensorflow 2.5.0`, `numpy 1.19.5` and `Jinja2 3.0.0`.

 ### List of crates tested for WASM-compatibility
 - ndarray v0.15.3 (no feature flags)